jcavieresg/TMB_tmbstan/README.md

 - simulation: codes for the simulation study
 - real_application: codes for the Gamma and Skew normal models using an approximated GRF and TPS as spatial random effect.

 All the codes uses Template Model Builder (TMB) along with the library $\texttt{tmbstan}$.

+NOTE: The data used for real applications are private.
+If you need it, please contact the main author of the paper.